-How to speed up a Mac in 11 tips
+11 tips to speed up your Mac

 10. Add more memory

-Maximizing the amount of RAM you have installed in your Mac is a sure fire way to get better performance from your machine.
+Maximizing the amount of RAM you have installed in your Mac is a surefire way to get better performance from your machine.
 That’s why it’s deeply sad Apple doesn’t make it easier for us to install more ourselves.
 You can find out what sort of memory your Mac requires and how to install it among these pages on the Apple website.

 11. Reinstall OS X

-When all else fails, try reinstalling your OS – just make sure you’ve backed everything up first (for bootable backups, try SuperDuper, MacBackup Guru or Carbon Copy Cloner).
-Once you have, follow these instructions to reinstall OS X. Be sure to take a note of your Wi-Fi password before you begin.
+When all else fails, try reinstalling your OS — just make sure you’ve backed everything up first (for bootable backups, try SuperDuper, MacBackup Guru or Carbon Copy Cloner).
+Once you back up your files, follow these instructions to reinstall OS X. Be sure to take a note of your Wi-Fi password before you begin.

 I do hope these quick tips help you tweak a little more performance from your Mac.